The Methods that help YOU

 Reinforcing Positive Predictions: Using insights from the predicting brain framework to reinforce new, adaptive predictions and responses.

-Step 4: Ongoing Monitoring and Adjustment:
+Ongoing Monitoring and Adjustment:

 -